|

 By Sylph.Jeanpaul 2015-11-18 09:08:00

-If we don't take in all these syrian muslims (who shout god is great during a moment of silence for France at a Turkish stadium), we're just "“fearful of widows” and “worried about three-year-old orphans.”
+If we don't take in all these syrian muslims (who shout god is great during a moment of silence for France at a Turkish stadium), we're just " “fearful of widows” and “worried about three-year-old orphans.”

+My other personal favorite is the same guy who's on tv minutes after a mass shooting telling us we have to 'get rid of the guns' is telling people that if we stop taking in refugees just because of the terrorist attacks that that is based on "hysteria or an exaggeration of risks".
 So, as you understand it, the Syrian refugees attended a Turkey vs. Greece game?
 Do I even need to point out the absurdity of comparing the risk of terrorism from refugees to the risk of gun violence?

 [+]